Gluesticks Blog

 felt beard being glued onto gnome

-• This step is optional, but if you'd like your hat to stand up nice and tall, insert a pencil into the opening of the body.
-It should stick out a couple of inches.
+• If you'd like your hat to stand up nice and tall, insert a pencil into the opening of the body.
+It should stick out a few inches.
 You can add a bit of hot glue around it to keep it in place.

 pencil in center of sock gnome